A7medMaher/Vehicle-Identifcation/README.md

 https://www.youtube.com/watch?v=0envCtv_7DI

-If you used the available codes in your academic work, please consider to cite:
+If you found that the available codes were useful in your academic work, please consider to cite:

 https://dl.acm.org/citation.cfm?id=3321311